 07 Jun PensionTech Summit Recap

 Last week, our PensionTech summit, hosted by KPMG at their headquarters in Amstelveen, was a complete success!
-With a full house, the attendants witnessed insightful knowledge form experts in the fields of technology and pensions, some new ideas from our members, an interesting panel discussion about the future of the pension industry, and the intervention of the brother of the king, prince Constantijn van Oranje-Nassau.
+With a full house, attendees heard from experts in the fields of technology and pensions, some new ideas from our members, an interesting panel discussion about the future of the pension industry, and the intervention of the brother of the king, Prince Constantijn van Oranje-Nassau.

-On Friday the 2nd of June, KPMG hosted our first PensionTech summit ever at their auditorium in Amstelveen.
-With almost 300 attendants, the event kicked off with an insightful introduction from our CEO, Don Ginsel; and KPMG CEO, Albert Roëll about the current state of the pension industry, and the disruptive role that technology will have in this important aspect of post-work life.
-As people have longer life expectancies, in part, thanks to technology, is important for the pension industry to be open to the opportunities that technology can bring to the sector.
-With that in mind, Albert Roëll highlighted that the objectives of the industry should be help clients, give something back to society, and provide trust.
+On Friday the 2nd of June, KPMG hosted our first PensionTech Summit ever at their auditorium in Amstelveen.
+With almost 300 attendees, the event kicked off with an insightful introduction from our CEO Don Ginsel and KPMG CEO Albert Roëll.
+They spoke about the current state of the pension industry and the disruptive role that technology will have in this important aspect of post-work life.
+As people have longer life expectancies, in part thanks to technology, it is important for the pension industry to be open to the opportunities that technology can bring to the sector.
+With that in mind, Albert Roëll emphasised that the objectives of the industry should be to help clients, give something back to society, and provide trust.

-Following the pitching, senior manager at KPMG, Dennis de Vries, gave an introduction to what blockchain can provide to the pension world and how it can improve it.
+Following the pitching, senior manager at KPMG Dennis de Vries described what blockchain can contribute to the pension world.
 Dennis stressed the importance of the digitalisation of assets and how this will play a key role in the future of pensions.
-Furthermore, PIVOT, a pension integrator built during a blockchain hackathon, was presented.
+PIVOT, a pension integrator built during a blockchain hackathon, was also presented.

-The next part of the summit featured a panel moderated by the Director of KPMG retirement advisory, Pieter Kieveron.
-Among the panellists we had: the Outsourcing and Innovation Manager at Pensioenfonds Zorg in Welzijn, Peter Bannink; The director of pensions of ASR, Fleur Rieter; jury member at Health & Wellbeing and Director of innovation at APG, Joep Beukers; Associate Client Partner at Korn Ferry Hay Group’ Reward and Benefits business and Chairman of KPS’ Innovation Workgroup, Tim Burggraaf; and Head of Client Solutions at Kempen Capital Management, Gerard Roelofs.
-The panel featured interaction with the assistants and sparkled some interesting discussions about the nature of change in the pension industry and the role that technology plays on it.
+The next part of the summit featured a panel moderated by the director of KPMG’s retirement advisory, Pieter Kieveron.
+Among the panellists were the outsourcing and innovation manager at Pensioenfonds Zorg in Welzijn, Peter Bannink; the director of pensions of ASR, Fleur Rieter; jury member at Health & Wellbeing and director of innovation at APG, Joep Beukers; chairman of KPS’ Innovation Workgroup, Tim Burggraaf; and the head of client solutions at Kempen Capital Management, Gerard Roelofs.
+The panel featured interaction with attendees and sparked some interesting discussions about the nature of change in the pension industry and the role that technology plays in it.

-Finally, on behalf of Startup Delta, Prince Constantijne van Oranje-Nassau raised some interesting points regarding the importance of innovation on a regulated environment, and on the how to deal with new-comers without casting costumers aside.
-He also stressed the importance of being open to the opportunities that technology can bring to the industry, and that being aware of the disruptive nature of innovation can help the pension world move forward.
+Finally, on behalf of Startup Delta, Prince Constantijn van Oranje-Nassau raised some interesting points regarding the importance of innovation in a regulated environment, and how to deal with newcomers without casting costumers aside.
+He also stressed the importance of being open to the opportunities that technology can bring to the industry, and emphasised that being aware of the disruptive nature of innovation can help the pension world move forward.

 HERE ARE SOME VISUALS OF LAST FRIDAY’S PENSIONTECH SUMMIT